You come to Italy thinking it will be a trip. You leave knowing it was a beginning

 Asolo

-After an hour's drive from Venice, you will find the Veneto's best kept
+After an hour's drive from Venice, you will find the Veneto's best-kept

-secrets - Asolo, the famous " city of a hundred horizons."
-Asolo is rated as one of the loveliest towns in all of Italy and if you are visiting the Veneto make the time to visit.
+secrets—Asolo, the famous "city of a hundred horizons."
+Asolo is rated as one of the loveliest towns in all of Italy and if you are visiting the Veneto, make the time to visit.
 Explore Asolo here.

-Apart from being among the best preserved medieval villages in Italy, Arqua Petrarca has a glorious setting in the lush green hills of the Colli Euganei Regional Park.
-If that isn't enough the best thermo-spas in Italy are a short distance away.
+Apart from being among the best-preserved medieval villages in Italy, Arqua Petrarca has a glorious setting in the lush green hills of the Colli Euganei Regional Park.
+If that isn't enough, the best thermo-spas in Italy are a short distance away.
 Read more about Arqua Petrarca.

 A wonderfully charming medieval festival is held in this village annually.
-Even if you can't visit during festival time you are in for a real treat with quaint cobbled streets, character-filled piazzas and some fabulous restaurants.
+Even if you can't visit during festival time, you are in for a real treat with quaint cobbled streets, character-filled piazzas, and some fabulous restaurants.
 There are also two castles and some wonderful walks in and around the village.
 Here's more on Marostica.

-An intriguing little town on the doorsteps of Venice, just waiting to be explored.
+An intriguing little town on the doorstep of Venice, just waiting to be explored.
 A true gem of a destination that literally has it all, from long sandy beaches to adventurous cycle paths and more.
 Make sure you spend a good few days here to soak up the town's immense history and summer sun!
 Caorle awaits!

 A tiny mountain village on the edge of one of Italy's most spectacular lakes.
 In winter, it is a busy ski resort but in summer, it reverts back to being a peaceful place with stunning hikes and cycle routes through the surrounding mountains.
 Plan your visit here.